Azure/simdem/demo_scripts/simdem/demo/script.md

 This script is intended to be used to demonstrate the key features of Simdem.

-When you hit 'spacebar' a command will be "typed" and executed.
+When you hit 'spacebar' a command will be displayed and executed.
 Actually you can hit almost any key but we recommend 'spacebar' here because we've not told you about the special keys yet and spacebar is not one of them.